daedmen/Reading-List-to-Pocket/README.markdown

 ### RVM

-Nokogiri 1.6 dropped support for Ruby 1.8.x and so you have to use 1.9 or 2.0.
-This app was developed using 1.9.3 and is running fine with 1.9.2.
+Nokogiri 1.6 dropped support for Ruby 1.8.x and so we have to use 1.9 or 2.0, i.e. the version of Ruby that comes with OSX won't do.
+This app was developed using 1.9.3 and is running fine with 1.9.2, so we'll go for 1.9.2 in the setup instructions.

 If you have no idea what I'm talking about you should probably stop right now.
-Otherwise, install RVM, create a gemset and install your gems.
+Otherwise, you will need to install RVM & a 1.9 version of Ruby, create a gemset for our app, and then install a few gems.
+Here's a check list:

 * [How to Install RVM](https://rvm.io/rvm/install)
 * Install the appropriate version of Ruby: `rvm install 1.9.2`